camunda/camunda-docs-static/security/content/security-policy.md

 As a core infrastructure component of our customers, the security of Camunda Platform (also referred to as the 'software') takes top priority and is maintained constantly.

-For information on our Camunda Security Policy, see [camunda.com/security](https://camunda.com/security).
+For information on our Camunda Security Policy, visit the [Camunda Trust Center](https://camunda.com/trust-center/).

 ## Penetration Testing